 Examples of spam text messages that can be harmful

-Many spam texts are just annoying junk mail, often sent out in bulk by companies trying to sell you something you don't want.
+Many potential spam messages are just annoying junk messages, often sent out in bulk by companies trying to sell you something.

-But another type of spam—text phishing—comes from cybercriminals trying to steal valuable personal information, such as passwords and banking credentials.
-Either way, there are five warning signs to watch out for.
+But another type of spam—smishing—comes from cybercriminals trying to steal valuable personal information, such as your credit card details, social security number, and banking credentials.
+Either way, there are five warning signs to watch out for from unknown senders.

 1. They play with your emotions

-You might get a message that says the payment was successful for something you didn't buy or even that your sensitive data has been compromised.
-The goal is to make you react without thinking.
+You might get a message that says the payment was successful for something you didn't buy or receive fake package delivery notifications.
+The goal of these messages is to make you react without thinking.